BastilleBSD/bastille/README.md

 =============
 These tools are created initially with the mindset of function over form.
 I want to simply prove the concept is sound for real work.
-The real work is a sort of meta-jail-port system.
-Instead of installing the MySQL port directly on a system, you would use Bastille to install the MySQL port within a jail template built for MySQL.
+The real work is a sort of meta-container-port system.
+Instead of installing the MySQL port directly on a system, you would use Bastille to install the MySQL port within a container template built for MySQL.
 The same goes for DNS servers, and everything else in the ports tree.

 Eventually I would like to have Bastille templates created for popular FreeBSD-based services.
 From Plex Media Servers to ad-blocking DNS resolvers.
-From tiny SSH jails to dynamic web servers.
+From tiny SSH containers to dynamic web servers.
+[COMPLETE]

 I don't want to tell you what you can and can't run within this framework.
 There are no arbitrary limitations based on what I think may or may not be the